-For each QoS flow to be added or modified in the S-NG-RAN node, if the Indication of Bitrate Adaptation IE was included in the QoS Flow Level QoS Parameters IE contained in the PDU Session Resource Setup Info – SN terminated IE, the S-NG-RAN node shall, if supported, store the received indication and use it for uplink rate control, as defined in TS 38.300 [9].
+For each QoS flow to be added or modified in the S-NG-RAN node, if the Indication of Bitrate Adaptation IE set to "uplink" was included in the QoS Flow Level QoS Parameters IE contained in the PDU Session Resource Setup Info – SN terminated IE, the S-NG-RAN node shall, if supported, store the received indication and use it for uplink rate control, as defined in TS 38.300 [9].

 If the LTM Candidate PSCell Information Update Request IE is included in the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, consider that the included information provides the SCG LTM related information of the prepared candidate PSCells and may include the LTM Candidate PSCell Information Update Acknowledge IE in the S-NODE MODIFICATION REQUEST ACKNOWLEDGE message, as described in TS 37.340 [8].